Cancer vaccine targeting CD4+ T cells: Advantages

 Recent studies show the crucial role of proliferating activated effector memory Th1 CD4+ T cells in effective anti-tumor immunity and reveal that CD4+ T cells induce more durable immune-mediated tumor control than CD8+ T cells.

-Even though CD4+ T cells are known to play a central role in regulating virtually all antigen-specific immune responses, the role they play in immune responses to tumor antigens has not been widely studied compared to that of CD8+ T cells.
+Even though CD4+ T cells are known to play a central role in regulating virtually all antigen-specific immune responses, their role in immune responses to tumor antigens has not been widely studied compared to that of CD8+ T cells.
 This is due to the fact that most tumors are positive for MHC class I but negative for MHC class II, and CD8+ cytotoxic T lymphocytes (CTLs) are able to induce tumor killing upon direct recognition of peptide antigens presented by the tumor's MHC class I molecules.

 This preference has been bolstered by numerous adoptive transfer studies in which CD8+ T cell lines and CD8+ clones specific for tumor antigens (that have been stimulated in vitro) can mediate anti-tumor immunity when transferred back into tumor-bearing hosts; furthermore, recent reports suggest that immunization (using either adjuvant or dendritic cells with pure tumor peptides) can result in productive anti-tumor immunity that is restricted by MHC class I.

 Finally, elimination of CD8+ T cells from mice at least partially abrogates anti-tumor immunity induced by most cancer vaccines.

 Similarly, a critical role for CD4+ T cells in induced anti-tumor immunity has been consistently demonstrated in vaccine/challenge experiments employing antibody-mediated depletion of CD4+ T cells or using CD4-knockout mice.
 Abrogation of anti-tumor immunity in CD4-knockout mice or mice depleted of CD4+ T cells has been demonstrated in cases of cell-based vaccines, recombinant viral vaccines and recombinant bacterial vaccines.
 While most adoptive transfer experiments have been performed with tumor-specific CD8+ T cells, activated CD4+ T cell clones specific for the murine leukemia virus have been demonstrated to confer systemic anti-tumor immunity upon transfer into tumor-bearing hosts.